smafraim/Team-20_Thesis/README.md

 The methodology leverages existing research practices in earthquake prediction while introducing a novel approach by integrating machine learning into the prediction process.
 It addresses a critical gap in earthquake preparedness and disaster mitigation strategies for Bangladesh.

----

-This methodology section outlines the approach, tools, data collection, analysis methods, and rationale for your earthquake prediction research project, demonstrating its rigor and alignment with research objectives.
 ## Flowchart Methodology
 ![flowchart](https://github.com/smafraim/Team-20_Thesis/assets/70313535/ebc74245-cda3-438c-8756-1287d9ca3b19)